-It used to be a frequently cultivated custom to Martini that the winemakers of wine cellar went to wine cellar and tasted the young wine.
-Was this positive expectations, he was “praised", which is derived from the "Martiniloben".
+In the past, it was a common practice at Martini that the winemakers of wine cellar hiked to the wine cellar and tasted the young wine.
+If this met the expectations positively, he was “praised”, from which the “Martiniloben” is derived.
 Later, the custom developed to celebrate the day with a feast of roast goose with the young wine.
-Meanwhile, this is no longer limited to the 11th of November, but is committed from late October to late November.
-From grapes harvested on November 11, the Martini wine vinified.
-Previously, the price of new wine was set in many wine-growing regions on November 11th.
-If necessary, this "Martin Price" was also used as the basis for the calculation of payments such as rent.
-See also below Folk sayings, Country sayings.
+In the meantime, this is no longer limited to November 11, but is celebrated from late October to late November.
+From grapes harvested on November 11th, the Martini wine vinified.
+In the past, in many wine-growing regions, the price of the new wine was set on November 11th.
+If necessary, this "Martini price" was also used as the basis for the calculation of payments such as leases.
+See also under Bauernregeln.
 Customs in viticulture and wine Saints,